rerun-io/rerun/CONTRIBUTING.md

 All PR:s are merged with [`Squash and Merge`](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-commits), meaning they all get squashed to just one commit on the `main` branch.
 This means you don't need to keep a clean commit history on your feature branches.
 In fact, it is preferable to add new commits to a branch rather than rebasing or squashing.
 For one, it makes it easier to track progress on a branch, but rebasing and force-pushing also discourages collaboration on a branch.

+Our CI will run benchmarks on each merged PR.
+The results can be found at <https://rerun-io.github.io/rerun/dev/bench/>.

 ## Structure
 The main crates are found in the [`crates/`](crates) folder, with examples in the [`examples/`](examples) folder.